Anti-Money Laundering & Combating Terrorist Financing Policy

 GCC Exchange has implemented the comprehensive AML - CFT Training program to all employees including to the Senior Management and Board of Directors.
 The top management of the company strongly believes that effective AML Training will help the company to develop a good corporate governance within the Organization.

-- AML / CFT Requirements of The Central Bank of UAE
+- AML / CFT Requirements of The Central Bank of Seychelles.

 - Risk associated with the products and services offered by the company.

-- KYC / KYCC policies, EDD and RBA
+- KYC / KYCC policies, EDD (Enhanced Due Diligence) and RBA (Risk-Based Approach)

-- Anti-Money Laundering and Combating Financing of Terrorism training is part of the compliance program and training is provided to all new staff and existing staff regarding updates in AML/CFT Policies & Procedures.
+- Anti-Money Laundering and Combating Financing of Terrorism training is part of the compliance program.
+Its training is provided to all new staff and existing staff regarding updates in AML/CFT Policies & Procedures.

 Suspicious Transactions Reporting